 Summary: Fire safe behaviour is reliant on the awareness of risk and knowing what to do to reduce that risk.
 Adequate supervision and positive role modelling for young children is very important.
 Parents and carers can help reduce this risk by controlling or removing possible ﬁre hazards around the home.

 Title: Early fire safe fact sheet 3: understanding burn and scald injuries

 Title: Early fire safe fact sheet 4: be prepared for a fire

 Summary: Advice on how to be prepared for a fire

-Title: Effets of heat on the body (Video)
+Title: Effects of heat on the body (video)

 Summary: Watch this video to learn how extreme heat can impact the body, how you can survive it and how to ensure others are not in danger.